wp-plugins/ebay-auction-scroller/readme.txt

 = Why is nothing showing? =

-Check you have entered a valid Ebay developer ID and Check you have entered your Ebay seller ID, check you have selected a category that you have auctions listed in.
+Check you have entered a valid Ebay developer ID, Check you have entered your Ebay seller ID and finally check you have selected a category that you have auctions listed in.

 = How can I customize the Vertical Post Scroller widget externally? =